Eastern newt: Behavior

+Studies have found that both juvenile and adult Eastern Newts are capable of travelling long distances over terrestrial terrain in a relatively short period of time.
 Eastern newts have a number of natural predators, including fish, snakes, birds, and larger salamanders.
 They have several defenses against these predators, including their bright coloring, which serves as a warning signal, and their ability to secrete toxins from their skin as a defense mechanism.
+Weather patterns are found to influence movement patterns more than intrinsic traits.

 Adaptability

 Eastern newts are highly sensitive to changes in their environment and are able to detect and respond to changes in water quality and temperature.
 They will follow the thermoclines of their habitats as it changes with the seasons.This sensitivity allows them to thrive in a variety of habitats, but it also makes them vulnerable to environmental changes and pollution.
 In fact, eastern newts are considered a sensitive species, meaning that they are often used as indicators of ecosystem health.
 When populations of eastern newts decline, it can be a sign of environmental stress or degradation.
 Newt populations are threatened by deforestation, habitat fragmentation, and pollution.
+Adults display adaptability in habitat selection by either remaining aquatic or coming back to terrestrial habitats after reproduction.